Oct 9th 2008 12:00 pm |

 December 11, 1948 – Tanforan Handicap at Tanforan

 Citation’s final win of 1948 would mark the end of Citation dominance of American racing.
 Tanforan’s surface was notorious among horsemen for being as hard as concrete.
 He came out his sojourn to the west “gimpy.”

 Citation spent all of 1949 in Kentucky recovering from a significant injury to his ankle.
 Most, including Eddie Arcaro and Jimmy Jones, thought he should have been retired.
-William Wright had other ideas.
+Warren Wright had other ideas.
 He wanted Citation back racing so he could reach the unprecedented million dollar mark in earnings.
 Citation returned to racing in 1950 and added the final win to his streak of 16: